PsyTeachR/mcs-conv/docs/14-anova.md

 <div class="warning">
-<p>What are your options if the data don’t meet the assumptions and it’s really not appropriate to continue with a regular one-way ANOVA?
+<p>What are your options if the data don't meet the assumptions and it's really not appropriate to continue with a regular one-way ANOVA?
 As always, there are multiple options and it is a judgement call.</p>
 <ol style="list-style-type: decimal">
 <li>You could run a non-parametric test, the Kruskal-Wallis for between-subject designs and the Friedman test for within-subject designs.</li>
 <li>If normality is the problem, you could try transforming the data.
 Field et al. (2009) has a good section on data transformation.</li>
 <li>You could use bootstrapping, which is not something we will cover in this course at all.
 Again, Field et al. (2009) covers this although it is a little complicated.</li>
 </ol>
 </div>